RobertKofler/deviaTE/doc/WALKTHROUGH.md

 bwa index TE_consensus_sequences.fasta
 ```

 Multiple families can be selected, they simply need to be separated by commas without spaces.
-DeviaTE can also be applied to multiple fastq files in a directory using `--input_fq_dir` and running the program from within that directory.
+DeviaTE can also be applied to multiple fastq files in a directory using `--input_fq_dir` (?? das kapier ich nicht: and running the program from within that directory).

-Other available arguments can be seen with `deviaTE -h/--help` and are documented in the [Manual](https://github.com/W-L/deviaTE/blob/master/doc/MANUAL.md)
+All available arguments are shown with `deviaTE -h/--help` and are documented in the [Manual](https://github.com/W-L/deviaTE/blob/master/doc/MANUAL.md)

-The result will be a table of quantitative information and a visualization for each selected TE families in each of the specified samples.
+The result will be a table of quantitative information and a visualization for each selected TE family and for each sample.

-### Using the three sequential steps
+### Using the three steps sequentially

-Similar to the example presented above, you can manually run the three steps in the workflow of DeviaTE for more flexibility.
-The first step involves the script called `deviaTE_prep`, which trims, maps and filters the input sequencing reads and performs the detection of internally deleted variants.
+Similar to the example presented above, you can manually run the three steps in the workflow of DeviaTE.
+This allows more fine-grained control and flexibility.
+The first step involves the script called `deviaTE_prep`, which trims, maps and filters the input sequencing reads (?? stimmt das, dachte das macht das nächst script: and performs the detection of internally deleted variants).
 Basic usage involves specifying the input sequences (single sample) and the consensus sequences of TEs, e. g.:

 ```
 deviaTE_prep --input foo.fastq --library TE_consensus_sequences.fasta